ibm-cloud-docs/log-analysis/core/at_events.md

 | `requestData.key`                  | Masked field         | Use this field to identify the service key that is created to export data by using the logging export API. |
 | `requestData.keyType`              | `service`            | Defines the type of key that is configured. |
 | `responseData.logdnaId`            | Sample `3a941d8ert`  | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 10.
-Custom fields for service keys actions" caption-side="top"}
+{: caption="Custom fields for service keys actions" caption-side="top"}

 ### Streaming events